Here are some of the preparation

 And of course on me...

-Friday the 10 February, me and Michèle went to the RV show in
+Friday, February 10, Michele and I went to the RV show in

 Edmonton.
-We were looking at our next motorhome/fifth wheel
+We were looking at our next motorhome/fifth wheel.
+We

-also looking for some info on the NWT.
+also are looking for some info on the NWT.
 The man at the info

 was great!
 He gave me some reason to visit and not to visit some of